-POC (Planning, Organizing, Controlling) for Productivity (2 days) This program provides participants with the necessary competencies for day-to-day supervision through the application of the management functions.
-At the end of the program, participants would be able to: 1.
+POC (Planning, Organizing, Controlling) for Productivity (2 days) This program provides participants with the necessary competencies for day-to-day supervision through the application of the management functions. styles and their application 5.
+Develop an appreciation for having leadership vision 6.
+Prepare action plans to achieve goals and objectives At the end of the program, participants would be able to: 1.
 Explain the systems approach to management; 2.
 Explain the different transformational processes in management to include the basic competencies for each process; and 3.
-Apply the learnings in planning, organizing, and controlling through structured learning exercises and case studies.
-Officer Candidates 7 285 Performance Management (2 days) This course aims to provide the participants with the different management techniques necessary to achieve superior performance At the end of the workshop, the participants would be able to: 1.
+Apply the learnings in planning, organizing, and controlling through structured learning Officer Candidates 7 285 Performance Management (2 days) This course aims to provide the participants with the different management techniques necessary to achieve superior performance exercises and case studies.
+At the end of the workshop, the participants would be able to: 1.
 To explain the importance of performance management.
 2. To identify the roles of the officer in performance management 3.
 To simulate a formal performance review.
 Officer Candidates 9 356 Managing Effective Teams (MET) (2 days) This module provides participants with the necessary competencies for the day-to-day supervision through the application of the management function and also gives emphasis on the conceptual framework in building the work team.
 At the end of the program, the participants will be able to: 1.
 Recognize the importance of building a team to accomplish goals.
 2. Identify the different stages of team development.
 3. Identify and practice the necessary skills in managing effective teams.
 Officer Candidates 8 319 Managing People for Peak Performance (MP3) (3 days) A 3-day comprehensive people-handling course designed to provide officers with the requisite knowledge and skills to effectively manage the performance of their direct reports.
 This workshop focuses on the principles of performance management, with emphasis on coaching and counseling.
 At the end of this program, participants will be able to: 1. appreciate the importance of managing employee performance, 2. enumerate and define the different performance management interventions, 3. distinguish work situations that will require coaching and/or counseling 4. identify and practice skills vital to successful coaching and counseling Officers 4 115